Habituated gorilla families in Uganda

 Habinyanja Gorilla Family

-At the time of habituation the group was lead by the dominant Silverback Mugurisi, which means “Old man”.
+At the time of habituation the group was led by the dominant Silverback Mugurisi, which means “Old man”.
 After passing away because of old age, the two brothers Rwansigazi and Mwirima shared power but they were so different that it couldn’t continue.
 Rwansigazi was an adventurous gorilla and liked travelling, while Mwirima preferred to stay at a small range.
 It was therefore inevitable that in 2002 the two silverbacks decided to separate, without any fights.
 The group that followed Rwansigazi maintained the name Habinyanja and the members who stayed with Mwirima came to be known as the Rushegura family.
 Later, Rwansigazi had to give up leadership to Makara who is now the dominant silverback of the Habinyanja family.
 Sometimes, both groups still come across each other but co-exist rather peacefully.

 Sadly, a tragedy happened in June 2011 when the friendly blackback Mizano was found dead with evidence of spear wounds about the shoulders and neck.
-It is believed that a group of poacher with their dogs ran into the group.
+It is believed that a group of poachers with their dogs ran into the group.
 Mizano, who naturally defended his family, was speared and died instantly.
 It was the first poaching incident whereby a gorilla has been killed by poachers since 1995.